SimonMonecke/lambdacd-mongodb/README.md

 [![Clojars Project](http://clojars.org/lambdacd-mongodb/latest-version.svg)](http://clojars.org/lambdacd-mongodb)

-If you use [LambdaCD](https://github.com/flosell/lambdacd) in an environment without persistence you certainly noticed that after restarting LambdaCD the build history is lost. lambdacd-mongodb stores the state of your pipeline in a MongoDB and it restores it at the next startup.
+If you use [LambdaCD](https://github.com/flosell/lambdacd) in an environment without persistence you certainly noticed that the build history is lost after restarting LambdaCD. lambdacd-mongodb stores the state of your pipeline in a MongoDB and it restores it at the next startup.

 ## Nice to know